backdrop-contrib/slick/docs/TROUBLESHOOTING.md

 3. If you are customizing template files, or theme functions, be sure to re-check against the latest.

-4. Be sure Slick release is similar, or later than Blazy.
+4. Slick release is similar, or later than Blazy.

 ## KNOWN ISSUES
 1. Slick admin CSS may not be compatible with private or contrib admin themes.
 Only if trouble with admin display, please disable it at:

    `/admin/config/media/blazy`

-2. The Slick lazyLoad is not compatible with Responsive image.
-Slick only facilitates Responsive image to get in.
-The image formatting is taken over by Responsive image.
+2. The Slick lazyLoad is not compatible with Picture.
+Slick only facilitates Picture to get in.
+The image formatting is taken over by Picture.
 Some other options such as Aspect ratio is currently not supported either.

 3. Photobox is best for:
    * infinite true + slidesToShow 1